theproductiveprogrammer/luminate/README.md

 # Luminate

+## TODO: Rewrite README to match new interface and decribe how Luminate now can be embedded into your applications directly or used as a batch script.
+(for now, please running `./luminate` will display a comprehensive help.
+Use the "Quickstart" section below to get started)

 Luminate is a free, open-source, command-line wallet for people who want to manage crypto on the [Stellar](https://www.stellar.org/) network.